arnavbalaji/lifelong-dynamics/README.md

 python generate_libero_data.py
 ```

-In the zip file we have also provided an HDF5 file consisting of 100 demos, in case you do not wish to run this script.
-In that case, take the file and put it in the LIBERO/libero/datasets/libero_spatial/ directory, and then you can train the model with
+Then, you can train the model with

 ```
 python train.py path_to_dir=/path_to_lifelong_dynamics_directory